I Know Why the Caged Bird Sings: Literacy

 According to Walker, the power of words is another theme that appears repeatedly in Caged Bird.
 For example, Maya chooses to not speak after her rape because she is afraid of the destructive power of words.
 Mrs. Flowers, by introducing her to classic literature and poetry, teaches her about the positive power of language and empowers Maya to speak again.
-The importance of both the spoken and written word also appears repeatedly in Caged Bird and in all of Angelou's autobiographies.
+Myra K. McMurray agrees, saying that Angelou uses art, even the artistic aspects of the Joe Lewis fight and of other instances, to demonstrate her community's survival instincts.
+The importance of both the spoken and written word appears repeatedly in Caged Bird and in all of Angelou's autobiographies.
 Referring to the importance of literacy and methods of effective writing, Angelou once advised Oprah Winfrey in a 1993 interview to "do as West Africans do ... listen to the deep talk", or the "utterances existing beneath the obvious".
-McPherson says, "If there is one stable element in Angelou's youth it is [a] dependence upon books".
+As Liliane Arensberg puts it, "If there is one stable element in Angelou's youth it is [a] dependence upon books" and fiction, including The Lone Ranger, The Shadow, and Marvel Comics, and works by Shakespeare, Poe, Dunbar, Jane Austen, William Makepeace Thackeray, Samuel Johnson, Langston Hughes, and W. E. B. Du Bois.
 The public library is a "quiet refuge" to which Maya retreats when she experiences crisis.
+Novels and the characters in them became Maya's references for viewing and dealing with the world around her.
 Hagen describes Angelou as a "natural story-teller", which "reflect[s] a good listener with a rich oral heritage".
 Hagen also insists that Angelou's years of muteness provided her with this skill.
+Books and poetry, with Mrs. Flowers' help, become Maya's "first life line" and a way to cope with the trauma of her rape.
+First, Mrs. Flowers treats her as an individual, unconnected to another person, and then by encouraging Maya to memorize and recite poetry, gives her a "sense of power within herself, a transcendence over her immediate environment".
+Mrs. Flowers' friendship awakens Maya's conscience, increases her perspective of what is around her and of the relationship between Black culture and the larger society, and teaches her about "the beauty and power of language".
+Their friendship also inspires Maya to begin writing poetry and record her observations of the world around her.